YashM8/ProjectExercise/README.md

 - As a user, I want to be able to specify my Exercise with sets, reps and weight.

-- As a user, I want to be able to see my progress in each exercise graphically and numerically.
+- As a user, I want to be able to see my progress in each exercise.

 - As a user, I want to be able to remove an exercise.